pepollms/tracker/_doc/op_3_operations.md

 ## Import Source Data

-The database will be populated with data from the source data files.
+The database will be populated with the _source data files_.
 This procedure will read the CSV files from the _source data import directory_ and imported into the _source data import table_.
 See the [Source Data Import Table](#section-source-data-import-table) section for more details.

-This procedure is automatically called during system initialization.
-This procedure may be performed separately only during testing.
+Importing the _source data files_ is automatically called by the initialization script, although it may be performed separately.

-The following command in the _scripts directory_ imports the source data into the database.
+The following command imports the _source data files_ into the database.

 ~~~
 $ ./import.sh --import source